WSU vet hospital patient receives hero’s discharge

 The police officers who arrived at WSU on Wednesday escorted Chief and Stewart out of Pullman with a police procession.

-According to WSU, Chief will return to Pullman in six to eight weeks for his recheck.
+According to WSU, Chief will return to Pullman in six to eight weeks for his check-up.